NEONScience/NEON-Data-Skills/_posts/Python/remote-sensing/lidar/2017-06-20-Mask_Raster.md

         print('More than one band ... need to modify function for case of multiple bands')
 ```

-Let's use this function to read in the classified TEAK Aspect raster created in the previous lesson.
+Let's use this function to read in the classified TEAK Aspect raster created in
+the previous lesson.

 ```python
 teak_ns_array,teak_ns_md = raster2array('./Outputs/TEAK_NS_Classification.tif')
 ```

-Plot to check that it looks correct:
+Plot to check that it looks correct.

 ```python